smewd/springweb-with-everything/README.md

     * Servlet
     * Filter
     * An action bean with corresponding JSP file
+* A service bean in another Maven module for wiring into the web project
+* Maven as build tool
-* A Dockerfile with Tomcat
+* A Dockerfile with Tomcat for easy, portable testing

 ## What does it not include?
 Lots of things, naturally.
-Obviously the name "everything" is a slight exaggeration.
+Obviously the name "everything" is a *slight* exaggeration.
 And some things will never make it into the project.
 For instance, no unit tests or integration tests are included.
 Having integration tests with some kind of mock service would be nice in the future, but may very well be an entire project in its